fhiso/basic-concepts/basic-concepts.md

     <title xml:lang="de">Europäische Stammtafeln</title>
 {/}

-If no *language tag* is provided for a *language-tagged string*, either explicitly or implicitly, a default *language tag* of `und` *must* be used.
-This is defined in
-&#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)] to mean an
+If no *language tag* is present in the serialisation of a *language-tagged string*, either explicitly or implicitly, a default *language tag* of `und` *must* be used.
+This is defined in &#x5B;[ISO 639-2](http://www.loc.gov/standards/iso639-2/)] to mean an undetermined language.
-undetermined language.

-{.note}  This does not prohibit higher-level standards from defining other defaults in particular contexts.
-For example, a standard defining a serialisation format might allow documents to state their default *language tag*.
-XML effectively does this by making the `xml:lang` attribute apply to all child elements.
+{.note}  This wording is intended to allow serialisation formats to have a default *language tag* which implicitly applies to all *strings* in a document or section of a document.
+XML does this by making the `xml:lang` attribute apply to all child elements.

 ## Terms                                                        {#terms}